pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

 9. Once Auxiliary images is successfully created, On *Create Auxiliary Image Complete* window, click *Ok*.
     ![Auxiliary Created](images/AuxiliaryCreated.png)
+    > **For your Information Only:**<br>
+    >  An auxiliary image is domain-specific.
+The auxiliary image contains the data that defines the domain.

 10. Click *Push Auxiliary Image* to push the image in repository inside your Oracle Cloud Container Image Registry.
     ![Push Auxiliary](images/PushAuxiliary.png)
 11. Once image is successfully pushed, On *Push Image Complete* window, click *Ok*.
     ![Auxiliary Pushed](images/AuxiliaryPushed.png)

 ## Acknowledgements